Pollock fish soup

 Step 2:

-If your pollock is whole, then cut off its head and tail, put them in a saucepan.
-I only have tails, I also cut off the fins.
-Fill them with cold clean water, put a peeled whole onion, bay leaf and pepper peas.
-Put the pan with the fish on a small fire.
+If your pollock is whole, cut off the head and tail and put them in a pot.
+I only have tails, and I also cut off the fins.
+Cover them with cold clean water and add a whole peeled onion, the bay leaf, and the peppercorns.
+Set the pot over low heat.
 This will be the broth for the soup.

 Step 3:

-Cut the remaining carcasses into portions, first cutting off the fins from the back and removing the black film from the abdomen.
-It must be removed, otherwise the fish will be bitter.
+Cut the rest of the fish into serving pieces, first cutting off the dorsal fins and removing the black membrane from the belly.
+It has to come out, or the fish will taste bitter.

 Step 4: